grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 		* Now they pop a rivet or something, they are TOO deep, scarily deep.
 		* ...or maybe save the rivet-popping scary deep until they go down the continental shelf --- the deep scattering layer is sometimes well up above their test depth.

+* [ ] _This is where the long O'Brian style chase scene goes, perhaps the batteries run down, then they cruise on the surface, or something_
+	* {Except where O'brian had horizontal runs across the surface, here the chase might be _vertical_ into the depths}
+		* [ ] {consider note from rough narrative section with the suggestion that it might be dramatic if they keep getting detected and keep having to go deeper, until they are at the limits of their depths and batteries.}

 ### --- (bicycle race in the hangar)

 * [ ] _A crazy bicycle race in the empty cargo bay._
 	* You know the rules: there are no rules except don't get _badly_ hurt
+	* Somebody floods the forward tanks to force the course into a ramp.

 * [ ] _A submarine is just a very very complicated bicycle_
 	* "A submarine is just a very very complicated bicycle" "how so" "well, a bicycle is a kind of mechanical magic, the best physicists in the world can't REALLY tell you how it works.
 Submarines are infinitely more complex, but tap into that same kind of mechanical magic."